Skip to main content

 Contribution limits

-These limits include contributions from all sources, including Reward Dollars deposited by the Company, before-tax payroll contributions and after-tax non-payroll contributions that you make directly to the account.
+These limits include contributions from all sources, including Reward Dollars deposited by the Company, pre-tax payroll contributions and after-tax non-payroll contributions that you make directly to the account.

 Add $1,000 to these limits if you’re age 55 or older for “catch up” contributions.

-Please note: In order to receive Company contributions to your HSA, you must elect an HSA.
+Please note: In order to receive Company contributions to your HSA, you must elect an HSA for 2026 (tax-advantaged accounts elections do not carry over each year).

 Increase your tax savings with a Combination FSA